aws/rolesanywhere-credential-helper/README.md

 If you don't specify a cipher or PRF, the key is converted to PKCS#8 format using PKCS#5 v2.0 with AES-256-CBC and HMACWithSHA256.
 The credential helper supports decrypting PKCS#8-encrypted private keys using PBES2, as defined in PKCS#5 (RFC 8018), with the options mentioned earlier.
 The key derivation function is PBKDF2, as specified in RFC 8018.
 To enhance key protection, you can use scrypt to secure the PKCS#8-encoded key.
-Scrypt, defined in RFC 7914, is a memory-intensive algorithm that improves resistance to attacks.
+Scrypt, defined in RFC 7914, is a memory-intensive KDF that improves resistance to attacks.
 To encrypt a key using scrypt with OpenSSL:

 ```bash